School

 Reading Time10’

-Throughout my studies at the Faculty of Architecture, I always felt a certain ambivalence, perhaps even a certain discomfort, about this designation.
-I now know why.
-Because, in fact, apart from a few people, nobody really knew what it was: «It’s the drawing!», «It’s the project!», “It’s history!», «It’s the synthesis of everything!».
+Throughout my studies at the Faculty of Architecture, I always experienced a certain ambivalence, or even unease, concerning this designation.
+I understand why now.
+In fact, with few exceptions, no one truly knew what it entailed: “It is the Drawing!”, “It is the Project!”, “It is History!”, “It is the synthesis of everything!”.

-At the same time, the slow and painful delapidation of an idea of university, in which the «transmission of knowledge» gave way to the «acquisition of skills», with a student profile increasingly mobilized by the logic of the portfolio and entrepreneurship, but also haunted by the prospects of proletarianization and precariousness of the profession, further exacerbated a technical-technical becoming of architectural education: a positivist becoming of the project, we could say, always more focused on «how is it done? », rather than asking «why is it done?», even if it is comforted here and there by the horizon of the «professione poetica».
+At the same time, the slow and painful dilapidation of the very idea of the university — where the “transmission of knowledge” gave way to the “acquisition of skills” — further exacerbated a purely technical turn in architectural education.
+With a student profile increasingly driven by the logic of the portfolio and entrepreneurship, yet haunted by the prospect of professional proletarianization and precariousness, we witness a positivist becoming of the project.
+It is a path increasingly focused on the “how-to” rather than asking “why do we do it?”, even if it seeks occasional solace in the horizon of the “professione poetica”.

-Curiously, the only people who seemed to reflect a concern about this whole state of affairs were no longer in the school — with the exception of a few — but outside it.
-Sérgio Fernandez, Alexandre Alves Costa, Álvaro Siza and even Eduardo Souto de Moura seemed to be the only ones to demonstrate a certain public concern about this process of transformation.
-At school: the myth was the form or, rather, the formula for silence.
+Curiously, those who seemed most concerned about this state of affairs were, with few exceptions, no longer within the school, but outside it.
+Sérgio Fernandez, Alexandre Alves Costa, Álvaro Siza, and even Eduardo Souto de Moura appeared to be the only ones voicing public concern regarding this process of transformation.
+At the school, however, the myth had become the form — or rather, a formula for silence.

-For Fernando Távora, as for Álvaro Siza or Souto de Moura, architecture is not simply a form of practice, but a form of knowledge.
-In his interview with Electra, Eduardo Souto de Moura sums up this principle in the expression: «there is no design without culture».
-And the same warning about schools and teaching was already found in Távora, in 1971, when he said, as candidly as lapidarily, that «the idea that an architect must above all be a wonderful pencil is an outdated idea, because there are no wonderful pencils without wonderful little heads».
+For Fernando Távora, as for Álvaro Siza or Souto de Moura, architecture is not simply a mode of practice, but a form of knowledge.
+In his interview, Eduardo Souto de Moura encapsulates this principle in the phrase: “there is no design without culture”.
+The same warning regarding schools and teaching was already present in Távora’s words in 1971, when he stated, as candidly as he did lapidarily, that “the idea that an architect must, above all, be a wonderful pencil is an outdated one; because there are no wonderful pencils without wonderful little heads”.

-If Álvaro Siza and Eduardo Souto de Moura are, among recognized architects, the only ones in Portugal, who have taken advantage of their visibility to express doubts about the current conditions of architecture, it is because they keep with them an idea of «architecture as a project» that is now definitely in question.
-But it’s also because they keep intact a condition of homme de lettres — as Le Corbusier was calling himself — that defines them not just as architects, but as intellectuals.
-Ah, intellectuals, what an unfashionable word!
-And yet it was precisely this figure of the architect as intellectual that marked and built the disciplinary heritage of the 20th century.
-And it is this condition that Siza and Souto de Moura carry, each in their own way: a vocation for permanent questioning, reflection on oneself, not in what makes them singular, but in what makes them plural.
+If Álvaro Siza and Eduardo Souto de Moura are the only prominent architects in Portugal to have used their visibility to voice doubts about the current state of architecture, it is because they hold fast to an idea of “architecture-as-project” that is now definitively under threat.
+But it is also because they maintain the condition of the homme de lettres — as Le Corbusier used to call himself — which defines them not merely as architects, but as intellectuals.
+Ah, intellectuals — what an unfashionable word!
+And yet, it was precisely this figure of the architect-as-intellectual that shaped and constructed the disciplinary heritage of the 20th century.
+This is the condition that both Siza and Souto de Moura embody, each in their own way: a vocation for permanent questioning and self-reflection — not in what makes them singular, but in what makes them plural.
 Not just introspection, but extrospection.

-A vocation of disquiet in the world, we could say, that both of them undoubtedly owe to Fernando Távora; a principle of disquiet that has animated a whole way of being architecture that is, however, increasingly far from what is the current condition of the school of Porto.
-The school’s problem is not — as we so often hear — that it is standing still in time, but that it has lost its critical relationship with time: with the past, the present and the future.
-It’s a bit like in Kafka’s The Castle: the messengers keep going back and forth with their messages, but no one really knows what they mean or who they’re for.
-Tradition, heritage, as Jacques Derrida writes somewhere, is not a given, but a task.
+A vocation for disquiet in the world, we might say — one that both undoubtedly owe to Fernando Távora; a principle of disquiet that has animated an entire way of being architecture, yet one that is increasingly estranged from the current state of the School of Porto.
+The school’s problem is not — as we so often hear — that it is standing still in time, but that it has lost its critical relationship with time: with the past, the present, and the future.
+It is somewhat like Kafka’s The Castle: the messengers keep going back and forth with their messages, but no one truly knows what they mean or for whom they are intended.
+Tradition, heritage—as Jacques Derrida once wrote—is not a given, but a task.

-That’s why the problem that co-memoration poses is as fundamental as it is decisive.
-Because the risk involved in any commemoration is always that of going to meet the past, when it is precisely the opposite: what is needed is to make the past meet the present, to challenge our present condition, our continuous immersion in the passivity of the time-of-now.
-In short, to make the past our faithful contemporary.
+That’s why the challenge posed by co-commemoration is as fundamental as it is decisive.
+The risk inherent in any commemoration is always that of going to meet the past, when the task is precisely the opposite: to bring the past to meet the present, to challenge our current condition and our continuous immersion in the passivity of the “time-of-now”.
+In short: to make the past our faithful contemporary.

-Co-memorizing Fernando Távora must therefore inevitably serve to re-recognize his work, to re-recognize his biography and his historical legacy, but it must also serve to re-recognize the present: to confront a model of being an architect — a model that Távora never tired of encouraging and mobilizing — and which today seems to be definitely on its way to extinction; to confront a model of the profession and a social and political sense of the discipline that is today in crisis; to confront a model of university teaching, of schools, of learning architecture that is in deep agony.
-But it also means — last but not least — confronting a whole model — which is absolutely dominant today — of disqualifying and devaluing intellectual work, research and study — work to which Távora also dedicated himself so passionately throughout his life.
-And this is an unavoidable responsibility that falls, first and foremost, to institutions like the one we are here in today.
-But without providing the minimum material conditions necessary for all those who dedicate themselves to this kind of work, it is the very forms of co-memoration that are definitively jeopardized.
+Co-commemorating Fernando Távora must, therefore, inevitably serve to recognize his work, his biography, and his historical legacy; but it must also serve to recognize the present: to confront a way of being an architect — a model Távora never tired of encouraging and mobilizing — that today seems to be definitively on the path to extinction.
+It means confronting a model of the profession and a social and political sense of the discipline that is currently in crisis; to confront a model of university teaching and of architectural learning that is in deep agony.
+Furthermore, it means — last but not least — confronting the now dominant model of disqualifying and devaluing intellectual work, research, and study — pursuits to which Távora dedicated himself so passionately throughout his life.
+This is an unavoidable responsibility that falls, first and foremost, upon institutions like the one where we stand today.
+Yet, without providing the minimum material conditions necessary for those who dedicate themselves to such work, the very forms of co-commemoration are definitively jeopardized.

-What is the point of accumulating the past if it has become a souvenir, if we are incapable of knowing it?
-What is the point of building large archives if the conditions for research are scarce and it is treated as a kind of willful hobby?
-Because we must not forget, as Walter Benjamin did in the midst of the expansion of Nazism and Fascism at the beginning of the 1940s, that history is not a dead archive, but an unrelenting battle:
+What is the point of accumulating the past if it has become a mere souvenir, if we are incapable of knowing it?
+What is the point of building vast archives if the conditions for research are scarce and it is treated as a kind of willful hobby?
+We must not forget — as Walter Benjamin did in the midst of the expansion of Nazism and Fascism in the early 1940s — that history is not a dead archive, but an unrelenting battle:

-«Each era must always try to pull tradition out of the sphere of conformism that is preparing to dominate it (...)
-Only the historian who has grasped this will have the gift of igniting the spark of hope in the past: not even the dead will be safe if the enemy wins.
-And this enemy has never stopped winning»— Walter Benjamin
+"In every era, the attempt must be made anew to wrest tradition away from a conformism that is about to overpower it [...]
+Only that historian will have the gift of fanning the spark of hope in the past who is firmly convinced that even the dead will not be safe from the enemy if he wins.
+And this enemy has not ceased to be victorious".— Walter Benjamin

 - Editor’s note: this text corresponds to the epilogue of a presentation given at the Marques da Silva Foundation (January 2024) about the Távora’s Vila da Feira Market, entitled “The solitude of architecture”.
 This session took place as part of the program commemorating the centenary of Fernando Távora’s birth and the exhibition “Fernando Távora.
 Free thought”, curated by Alexandre Alves Costa.